The Yummy Life

 Step 1.
 Assemble these supplies.

 • Tea brewing basket-- If you're not familiar with these tea baskets, their primary purpose is to hang them in a mug or teapot, fill them with loose tea leaves, and pour boiling water into them for steeping tea.
 (I used these in my previous recipes for Refrigerator Iced Tea and Flavored Iced Teas.)
 Turns out, they're the perfect size for brewing and straining a 1 quart jar of coffee concentrate, too.
-The baskets come in two size; you need the LARGE size for this cold-brew coffee (click to view on Amazon)
+The baskets come in two size; you need the LARGE size for this cold-brew coffee (view on Amazon)

-• 1-quart mason jar (click to view on Amazon)
+• 1-quart mason jar (view on Amazon)

 IMG_1968.jpg